-In Paheli and Boojho's classroom, there are large desks which are to be shared by two students.
-Paheli and Boojho share one desk, but, frequently end up objecting that the other is using a larger share of the desk.
+In classroom, there are large desks which are to be shared by two students.
+Frequently the students who share one desk end up fighting that the other is using a larger share of the desk.

-On the teacher's suggestion, they decided to measure the length of the desk, make a mark exactly in the middle of it and draw a line to separate the two halves of the desk.
+On the teacher's suggestion, they measure the length of the desk, make a mark exactly in the middle of it and draw a line to separate the two halves of the desk.